 \subsection{Discussion of the combinatorial analysis of \cite{Original}}

-In the analysis in \cite{Original}, a complicated combinatorial argument was used to prove the following lemma, from which Theorem~$\ref{OriginalMainResult}$ follows: \begin{lem}[\cite{Original}] If $s^2 \le m$ and $p < s$, then $\norm{Z}_{p} \lesssim \frac{p}{s}$. \end{lem} The argument in \cite{Original} to prove Lemma~$\ref{mainbound}$ was based on expanding $\mathbb{E}[Z^p]$ into a polynomial with roughly $n^{2p}$ terms, establishing a correspondence between the monomials and the multigraphs, and then doing combinatorics to analyze the resulting sum.
-The approach of mapping monomials to graphs is commonly used in analyzing the eigenvalue spectrum of random matrices \cite{Wigner, Kom}.
-This approach was also used in \cite{KN12} to analyze sparse JL.
+In the analysis in \cite{Original}, a complicated combinatorial argument was used to prove the following lemma, from which Theorem~$\ref{OriginalMainResult}$ follows: \begin{lemma}[\cite{Original}] If $s^2 \le m$ and $p < s$, then $\norm{Z}_{p} \lesssim \frac{p}{s}$. \end{lemma} The argument in \cite{Original} to prove Lemma~$\ref{mainbound}$ was based on expanding $\mathbb{E}[Z^p]$ into a polynomial with $\approx n^{2p}$ terms, establishing a correspondence between the monomials and the multigraphs, and then doing combinatorics to analyze the resulting sum.
+The approach of mapping monomials to graphs is commonly used in analyzing the eigenvalue spectrum of random matrices \cite{Wigner, Kom} and was also used in \cite{KN12} to analyze sparse JL.
 The analysis in \cite{Original} borrowed some methods from the analysis in \cite{KN12}; however, the additional correlations between the Rademachers imposed by sign-consistency forced the analysis in \cite{Original} to require more delicate manipulations at several stages of the computation.